OVERVIEW

 Queen Charlotte track end to end from Ship Cove to Anakiwa.
 Forests filled with fauna and birdsong.
 Lush rainforest gullies filled with massive tree ferns.

-Self-guided 4 Days From $1355 Moderate What's Included
+Self-guided 4 Days From $1355 Moderate to Challenging What's Included

 Queen Charlotte Track-The Essentials – 4 Days